-INTRODUCTION TO CREATIVE WRITING ENG 11 3 UNITS Elements of creative writing, including narrative, verse and dialogue, using materials drawn from individual's own work and selected texts.
+ENG 11 INTRODUCTION TO CREATIVE WRITING 3 UNITS

+Elements of creative writing, including narrative, verse and dialogue, using materials drawn from individual's own work and selected texts.
 Strongly recommended: Eligibility for English 1A.
-3 hours.
+3 hours lecture.
 AA/AS GE.
 Transfer: CSU; CSU GE: C2

-THE CRAFT OF WRITING FICTION 3 UNITS ENG 12
+ENG 12 THE CRAFT OF WRITING FICTION 3 UNITS

 Practice in writing fiction.
-Developing internal and external sources for stories and novels; biographical sources, characterization, plot, pointsof-view, narrative techniques; analysis and criticism of published writing and individual's own work.
-Strongly recommended: English 11 and Eligibility for English 1A.
-3 hours.
+Developing internal and external sources for stories and novels; biographical sources, characterization, plot, points-of-view, narrative techniques; analysis and criticism of published writing and individual's own work.
+Strongly recommended: English 11 and eligibility for English 1A.
+3 hours lecture.
 AA/AS GE.
 Transfer: CSU; CSU GE: C2.
-(May be taken 3 times) Degree Applicable, Credit

-THE CRAFT OF WRITING POETRY 3 UNITS
+ENG 13 THE CRAFT OF WRITING POETRY 3 UNITS

-ENG 13 Practice in writing poetry, using materials drawn from published poetry and individual's own work for analysis and criticism, with a focus on techniques of revision.
-Strongly recommended: English 11 and Eligibility for English 1A.
-3 hours.
+Practice in writing poetry, using materials drawn from published poetry and individual's own work for analysis and criticism, with a focus on techniques of revision.
+Strongly recommended: English 11 and eligibility for English 1A.
+3 hours lecture.
 AA/AS GE.
-Transfer: CSU; CSU GE: C2; (May be taken 3 times) Degree Applicable, Credit
+Transfer: CSU; CSU GE: C2;

-ENG 19 LITERARY MAGAZINE
+ENG 19 LITERARY MAGAZINE 2-3 UNITS

 Creation of a literary-style student magazine.
 Practical training in the managing, editing, formatting, and printing of a literary supplement and/or magazine.
 Enrollment constitutes the staff of the magazine.
 The number of laboratory units will be agreed upon and scheduled by instructor and student based on the student's job description and availability to participate.
-English 19 and/or Mass Communications 19 may be taken for a total of four times for credit.
 1 hour lecture and 3 or 6 hours laboratory.
-Transfer: CSU (May be taken four times) Degree Applicable, Credit Grading Option: OP
+Transfer: CSU

-STUDIES IN SHAKESPEARE ENG 20
+ENG 20 STUDIES IN SHAKESPEARE 3 UNITS

 Readings of the sonnets and representative comedies, histories, tragedies, and romances of William Shakespeare, with attention to the early, middle and late phases of his art and to the Age of Elizabeth.
 Prerequisite: English 1A (completed with a grade of "C" or higher).
-3 hours.
+3 hours lecture.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: C2; IGETC: 3B Degree Applicable, Credit Grading Option: OP
+Transfer: CSU, UC; CSU GE: C2; IGETC: 3B